Frequently asked questions

 How do I know that our AMA MAP Hypertension Dashboard data is secure with you?

 Data is stored in a HIPAA-compliant and HITRUST-certified Amazon Web Services (AWS) environment with managed services provided by ClearDATA.
 All data is encrypted, both while at rest and while in transmission.
 All reports with patient data sent to providers is encrypted and requires two-factor authentication.

 All access to data is stringently managed.
-No data that is transmitted to the AMA and used to populate your AMA MAP BP Dashboard is stored in systems accessible via the Internet.
+No data that is transmitted to the AMA and used to populate your AMA MAP Hypertension Dashboard is stored in systems accessible via the Internet.
 All system access is password protected and logged.
 The system used to store your organization's data is protected by firewalls for all users and multiple layers of protection and authentication for development staff.
 Every 6 months, the system is subjected to penetration testing to ensure the information remains secure.

 What health systems do you currently work with?

 We are working with dozens of HCOs, including federally qualified health centers, academic medical centers and some of the largest multi-state health systems in the United States.

 Can we be guaranteed of a 10% improvement in blood pressure control rates in patients with hypertension?